SonaaRajagopal/AyurZenith/README.md

 **AyurZenith**

-**Objective:** Identification of Medicinal Plants Using Image Classification
+**Objective:** The objective of this project is to identify Medicinal Plants Using Image Classification

 **Features:**